ocp-power-automation/ocp4-upi-powervm/docs/var.tfvars-doc.md

 These variables provides miscellaneous customizations.
 For common usage scenarios these are not required and should be left unchanged.

-The following variables are used to set the external DNS and load balancer, use IP address for these two variables.
-They can be used only when external DNS and load balancer are pre-configured for the OCP installation.
+The following variables are used to define the IP address for the preconfigured external DNS and the Load-balancer
 ```
 lb_ipaddr                       = ""
 ext_dns                         = ""